LREN-CHUV/data-tracking/README.md

 1. Create a schema like this: `mysql -p -e 'CREATE SCHEMA IF NOT EXISTS mri'`;
 2. Create/Upgrade the schema: `alembic upgrade head`.

-Note: You can destroy the database like this: `mysql -p -e 'drop schema mri'`.
+Note: You can destroy the database like this: `mysql -p -e 'DROP SCHEMA mri'`.

 ### Import from DICOM